 As time allows, I am also trying to keep up on posting those strongly held opinions that may change in the future.
 Now that I’m a “politician” (part time!) that is a dangerous thing, as political opponents will inevitably try to use something you said before against you now, all the better if it is stripped of context, or can be used to characterize you as a “flop flopper” or “radical” or some such pejorative.
 Meh.

 Everything I write here is in my own words (outside of quotations, of course), and opinions are mine.
 They do not necessarily reflect the opinions of the City or of my Council colleagues or of any rational person, and this is in no way City-endorsed communications.

+I am both an environmentalist (political opinion) and an environmental scientist (scientific discipline).
+My environmental concerns are informed by science, not by fear mongering or by conspiracy theories.
+I am convinced by the body of scientific evidence that WiFi does not cause cancer, and that homeopathy cannot cure it.
 I (obviously) don’t have a copy editor, and do most of my writing in frenzy, late at night when other pressures on my time and consciousness are abated for a few hours.
-If I took the time for sober second thought and reflection (or fixing spelling) nothing would ever be posted.
+If I took the time for sober second thought and reflection (or to fix spelling) nothing would ever be posted.
 I often start sentences with conjunctions and end them with prepositions, and my favorite piece of punctuation is ellipses.
-I know these are bad habits, but I suppose, like it or hate it, but that is my voice.
+I know these are bad habits, but I suppose, like it or hate it, that is my voice.
 Please forgive the typos and recognize this as a volunteer effort, with volunteer results.

 So, fairly warned, please read, enjoy, share with your friends and neighbours, and tell me what you think.